-Colorado is a leader in renewable energy, which makes it an ideal place to go solar for your home or business.
-And harnessing the power of the sun is the first step to a future of clean, sustainable energy, as well as drastically reduced electricity bills.
+The sun shines bright on the Centennial State!
+With over 300 sunny days per year, Colorado has tremendous solar potential and was one of the first states in the U.S. to have a Renewable Energy Standard.
+As an alternative energy leader, Colorado is an ideal place to go solar for your home or business.
+And harnessing the power of the sun is the first step to a future of clean, sustainable energy, as well as drastically reduced electricity bills

 The cost of going solar for your home or business will depend on the size of your system, your electricity costs, and the net metering policies in your area.
 But the good news is that solar power is more affordable than you think — and there are plenty of Colorado solar incentives and rebates to help make it easier than ever to install.
 Keep reading to discover the many solar programs available at the federal, state, and local levels for your Colorado home or business.